Set up your project sheet

 You can insert, rename, delete, and clear columns in a sheet.

-You can undo any action until you save changes to the sheet.
+You can undo any action until you save the sheet's changes.

 A sheet can contain up to 400 columns, 20,000 rows, or 500,000 cells (whichever limit is reached first).